OmerKahveci03/Spatio-Temporal-Variation/README.md

 ### auto_threshhold_ad.R
 Uses normalized files produced by ***auto_normalized.R***.
 Creates a "plot_{**tissue name**}.png" file for every tissue, in a directory named "AD" in the "plots" directory.
 File path: \plots\AD.
 - The plots are # of switching genes x ***t*** value, but only for the top 500 AD genes
-- Needs "supplementaryfile.xcsl" to be located in the "data" directory
+- Needs "supplementaryfile.xlsx" to be located in the "data" directory